shortstraw123/FinalProject/README.md

 - Tic-Tac-Toe
 - Lights out

 Each have their own page and functions.
-All style and java are done within each file (Game 1-4 respectively).
+All style and java are done within each file (Game1.html-Game4.html respectively).

+### Future work
+To make this better, the games could be overall more advanced or have a cleaner overall look.
+But they all do what they are supposed to do.